Windore/mtc/README.md

 # MMVK

+MMVK is a CLI time management app with the ability to synchronize todo-items, tasks and events via a server using a SSH connection.
+It also has a public API for writing additional interfaces.

-`mmvk` is an another cli time-management app as enough of those don't exist yet.
+`mmvk` is an yet another time-management app as enough of those don't exist yet.
 The main purpose of this app is to serve as simple rust practice for me while also allowing me to sync my todo-lists and events using my home server.

 ## Installation